jorishr/website-text-translator/README.md

 ### Config file

 By running the `npx wtt config` command a config file named `wtt.config.json` is created in the root folder of your NPM project.
 The program will automatically detect and use this file.
-You can edit this file to manually configure various options.
+You can edit this file to manually configure various additional options.

-### Languages
+### Languages object

 Use the `languages` object to specify the base language and the target languages.
 The base language is the language of the text in your HTML file(s).
 The target languages are the languages you want to translate to.
 The program will generate a JSON file for each target language.
 Example: